wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

         `"""`
 ```

-### Step 7: Creating the client's certificate and keys
+### Step 7: Creating the client's keys and certificates

 We essentially repeat the process to create the client’s key and certificate, and perform the self-signature with the CA created earlier.